Hair in the Bible

 In a few rare occasions the word שׂער is used as an adjective: Genesis 27:11 and 23, both describing Jacob trying to emulate Esau.
 It has been suggested that the Jacob and Esau cycle reflects the interaction of various humanoid species.

-Of course this theory is rejected by those who on general principle reject the theory that us humans once had a few sibling species, as well as by those who reject the theory that very old data can be preserved in a culture's collective memory.
+Of course this theory is rejected by those who on general principle reject the theory that we humans once had a few sibling species, as well as by those who reject the theory that very old data can be preserved in a culture's collective memory.
 But that's beside the point right now.

 Goats and such

 Four instances of the word שׂעיר are a bit disputed, although the dispute has been largely settled.
 In the texts Leviticus 17:7, 2 Chronicles 11:15, Isaiah 13:21 and 34:14 the King James Version translated the word שׂעיר with demon or satyr.
 Harris, Archer and Waltke's Theological Wordbook disdainfully remarks that 'there is no need to go to this bizarre translation.
 NIV translates the first two instances as "goat idol," the last two as "goat" and "wild goat."
 The NAS has something similar but uses "satyr" in 2 Chronicles 11:15.'
 And places a footnote 'demon' under Isaiah 34:14, we would like to add.

 The feminine noun שׂערה (se'ora) denotes barley.
 The connection between hair and this 'bearded' grain seems obvious, but it should be noted that barley was typically used as fodder for animals (1 Kings 4:28), and by people only consumed by the very poor (Ruth 2:7, Jud 7:13, John 6:5).
 Barley, remarkably, also played a part in the jealousy trial, 'for it is a food offering of jealousy, a food offering of memorial, a reminder of sin' (Numb 5:15).
 Since the barley harvest takes place a few weeks before the wheat harvest, the barley harvest signified the time of the Feast of First Fruits, a.k.a Feast of Weeks, and Feast of Pentecost (Matthew 28:26-31; Ruth 1:22; 2:23; 2 Samuel 21:9, 10)